Huron-Kinloss: Lakefront communities

 North of Lurgan Beach is Blair's Grove, named after the Blair family who originally settled in this area.
 It is home to many cottages and full-time residents, and is characterized by large estate-sized lots.
-It is also home to the Blair's Grove Nature Trail, which is a loop trail through the unsettled center of Blair's Grove.
+It is also home to the Blair's Grove Nature Trail, which is a loop trail through the unsettled centre of Blair's Grove.
 There is a public lake/beach access point at the end of Greenbrae Cres / Oak St.